MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 5. Save your application manifest and upload it to your application in the [Azure Management Portal](http://manage.windowsazure.com/).

 <span id="step-2"/>
-### Step 2: Associate your Azure AD client ID with your app in Windows Dev Center
+## Step 2: Associate your Azure AD client ID with your app in Windows Dev Center

-Before you can use the Windows Store collection API or purchase API to operate on an app or add-on, you must associate your Azure AD client ID with the app in the Windows Dev Center dashboard.
+Before you can use the Windows Store collection API or purchase API to operate on an app or add-on, you must associate your Azure AD client ID with the app (or the app that contains the add-on) in the Dev Center dashboard.

 >**Note**&nbsp;&nbsp;You only need to perform this task one time.

-1. Sign in to the [Windows Dev Center dashboard](https://dev.windows.com/overview) and select your app.
+1. Sign in to the [Dev Center dashboard](https://dev.windows.com/overview) and select your app.
 2. Go to the **Services** &gt; **Product collections and purchases** page and enter your Azure AD client ID into one of the available fields.

 <span id="step-3"/>
-### Step 3: Create Azure AD access tokens
+## Step 3: Create Azure AD access tokens

 Before you can retrieve a Windows Store ID key or call the Windows Store collection API or purchase API, your service must create several different Azure AD access tokens that represent your publisher identity.
 Each token will be used with a different API.
 The lifetime of each token is 60 minutes, and you can refresh them after they expire.

 <span id="access-tokens" />
-#### Understanding the different tokens and audience URIs
+### Understanding the different tokens and audience URIs

 Depending on which methods you want to call in the Windows Store collection API or purchase API, you must create either two or three different tokens.
 Each access token is associated with a different audience URI (these are the same URIs that you previously added to the `"identifierUris"` section of the Azure AD application manifest).